briandelro/oeon.github.io/_posts/2013-09-10-cuttin-tiles.md

 *^temporary^ see [tweet](https://twitter.com/oeon/status/376159617450901504) since I can't embed without breaking Jekyll - yes, I tried [this](https://github.com/scottwb/jekyll-tweet-tag/issues/1) already :/*

 I started the job on a Friday night and sometime Monday it finished.
-1.24 million .png tiles and 91 gigabytes later - done.
-By default zoom level ? - 18 were made.
+1.24 million .png tiles and 91-ish gigabytes later - done!
+By default zoom level 7 - 18 were made.

 <a href="http://www.flickr.com/photos/the-consortium/7238535480/" title="House of the Faun by The Consortium, on Flickr"><img src="http://farm8.staticflickr.com/7076/7238535480_8d5d3cec86_m.jpg" width="240" height="180" alt="House of the Faun"></a>